- As low as $169/Night

 All dwellings and land on earth are a repository for our energetic debris, affecting anyone who lives in any domicile.
 Have you ever passed through a room or building and immediately felt uncomfortable?
 The feelings and emotions that we experience when we enter a room are the energies left by previous inhabitants.
 When we vacate the premises, we add to the energetic mix.
 Therefore, the negative energetic debris of anger, fear, frustration, violence, and depression are more readily absorbed.

 By removing unwanted and unintended energy from your space, you create mental and emotional balance.
 A mental state of well-being, lightness, and clarity follow.
-Thus accepting a home or business to feel much more peaceful and calm.
+Thus accepting a home or business to feel much more calming and calm.

 We are pet friendly but we charge a $100-$150-$250 pet fee “per pet” depending on length of stay.
 If you bring a pet/s we need to know what types and their size.
 Also, very important your family pets nails are groomed since we have “Heart Pine” wood floors and want to avoid excessive scratching and normal wear and tear.
 Please pick up after your pet if they use the driveway and bag it before discarding in the trash can.
-Family Animals are not allowed on the beds/couch, but I know that’s not 100% certain so if you do have a pet that jumps on beds/couches please use the blankets in the unit or bring additional blankets to cover them.
+Animals are not allowed on the beds/couch, but I know that’s not 100% certain so if you do have a pet that jumps on beds/couches please use the blankets in the unit or bring additional blankets to cover them.
 If possible crate your pet while gone.
 Also if you have a pet that sheds a lot you are responsible to do a cleaning of the fur before check out.
 A fast vacuum or sweep might be needed on your part so it doesn’t overwhelm the cleaners.
 An additional cleaning fee ($150) will apply if excess pet fur is left in the unit on the floor/linens/furnishings/outside porches.
 Keep in mind the original pet fee is not necessarily for additional cleaning.
 The fee is set just to allow your pet on the property not to cover the cleaning due to your pet.
 So excess fur inside and outside of the home would be where this additional charge comes into effect.
 If you have a dog/s that barks excessively when you’re not there this may not be the home for you since there is a unit below.
 Be conscious of this since we don’t want to disturb the other renters.
 You know your pet/s best so please keep this in mind.
 If you bring a pet and do not let us know we’ll charge double the pet fee and reserve the right to ask you to leave without a refund.
 It’s very important we know if pets are on property.

 City license #- OP2020-01384